ihmeuw/vivarium_research/docs/source/models/cause.rst

    * - `Duration`_
      - Length of time a condition lasts.
      - Transition rates
-     - Amount of time a simulant remains in a given state.
+     - Amount of time a simulant remains in a given state
+   * - `Progression`_
+     -
+     - Transition rates
+     -
+   * - `Severity Splits`_
+     -
+     - Transition Rates
+     -
    * - `Restrictions`_
      - List of groups that are not included in a cause.
      - General